 Summer is upon us, and what better time to enjoy outdoor activities on Long Island?
 Living by the water and enjoying outdoor activities like going to the beach, fishing, and camping has its perks, but it also means running into a certain abundant pest that breeds near oceans, ponds, marshes, and other water sources—the mosquito.
 Not only do mosquito pests bite and feed on animal and human blood, causing itching and discomfort, but they’re also vectors for a multitude of serious disease-causing viruses.
 Some mosquito-borne diseases you may have heard of are the West Nile Virus, Zika, yellow fever, dengue fever, and malaria, to name a few.
-Obviously mosquitoes are a serious concern, and protecting your family and home are of utmost importance.
+Obviously, mosquitoes are a serious concern, and protecting your family and home is of utmost importance.

 Have you ever wondered where mosquitoes come from?
 You’re in the right place.
 In this post, you’ll learn the answers to several questions, including:

 - Where do mosquitoes come from?

 - Where are mosquitoes the rest of the year?

 - What causes mosquitoes?

 - Where do mosquitoes live?

 - Who’s at the most risk for mosquito bites?